We sort your Self Assessment for you. £119, all in.

 We know that setting up as a sole trader can be confusing, so we put together this list of answers to questions you might have.

 For example: Nadia works for Starbucks in the morning and is an Uber driver in the evenings.
 She will have to file a tax return for her Uber income.

+You can register after you’ve earned your first £1,000 from self-employment.
 The “hard deadline” is 5th October of your second tax year.

 The earliest you can register is within 28 days before starting your work.

 If you have to send a tax return but did not send one last year, you need to re-register for Self Assessment and Class 2 National Insurance.

 If, on the other hand, you’re looking to stop being a sole trader, you need to let HMRC know – otherwise, they’ll still expect a tax return.

 You can trade under your own name if you want, or you can choose another name.